-- Non- Correlation to traditional investments like equities and bonds.
+- No- Correlation to traditional investments like equities and bonds.

-Despite these benefits there are certain drawbacks of managed future strategies:
+Despite these benefits, there are certain drawbacks of managed futures strategies:

 - Returns may be biased upwards: The returns for indexes of CTA managers tend to be biased upwards due to the voluntary nature of self-reporting of performance.
 A CTA with a less impressive performance for a length of time is less likely to report unfavorable returns to such databases, resulting in an index that mostly includes impressive performance.

 - Lack of natural measuring stick: Other asset classes like Equities or bonds have a natural benchmark for performance reporting.
-Market capitalizationcapitalization weighted benchmarks for traditional investments mathematically represent the average return applicable to the investors.
-Such aggregate performance measures are difficult to apply in case of managed futures space.
+Market capitalization-weighted benchmarks for traditional investments mathematically represent the average return applicable to the investors.
+Such aggregate performance measures are difficult to apply in the case of managed futures space.

 Strategy Strengths & Weakness

-While discretionary CTA managers still exist, majority of managed futures trading advisors comprises strategies which rely on systematic, computerized approaches to generate market trading decisions.
-Theoretically, systematic trading strategies strive to eliminate any chance of generating an alpha.
+While discretionary CTA managers still exist, the majority of managed futures trading advisors comprise strategies that rely on systematic, computerized approaches to generate market trading decisions.
+Theoretically, systematic trading strategies strive to eliminate any chance of generating alpha.
 However, with investment decisions, there are certain strengths and weaknesses associated with systematic strategies:

 - Decisions are determined by computer models, which guide in maintaining a consistent and disciplined investment approach by removing emotional hurdles and reliance on manager discretion.

-- Allows for the historical study of price data to research, develop and test strategies so that results in a repeatable process which can be quantified and studies to improve consistency.
+- Allows for the historical study of price data to research, develop, and test strategies so that results in a repeatable process can be quantified and studies to improve consistency.